zumasys/docs/site/jbase/release-notes/5.6.0-release-notes/README.md

 | RH Linux AS5 | gcc (GCC) 4.1.2 20080704 (Red Hat 4.1.2-44) |
 | Solaris 10 SPARC | Sun Studio 11 |

-## PATCHES
+## Patches

 All patches from previous jBASE releases have been included where appropriate in jBASE 5.6.
-All Patch details for the jBASE 5.6 release are provided from the links below.
+All Patch details for the jBASE 5.6 release are provided via the links below.

 jBASE 5.6 patch release includes Patches PN5\_50468 through PN5\_60512